giveabit/Trio-Plus-Data/README.md

 05 Getting started<br>
 06 Going further<br>

+<br>00 miniblog:<br>
+2017-03-08
+It's been silent a while but behind the scenes work is going on.
+Currently I got a request to implement some sort of song manipulation: copy, delete, move parts as well as uploading audio to a part.
+I had to do a major re-write and add a whole lot of code.
+At the moment, I am working on the 'copy' function.
+While programming progress is good I still do not know what the Trio+ will come up with when copying parts.
+I still have not decoded the bass/drum functions of the Trio+ so it might well be that audio copy from one part to another is possible but there might be no bass/drum in the newly copied part.
+We will see...
+Release estimate: 'when ready' (TM) - maybe end of march ?!
+Cheers!

 <br>01 TLDR:<br>
 * Ultimate goal is to extract audio and midi data from the Digitech Trio Plus pedal's SD card for further use in your preferred DAW.